Let’s go to Kawagoe, the “Little Edo” near Tokyo

 If you like to visit Kawagoe and other destinations around the Tokyo region, then consider getting the JR TOKYO Wide Pass, an affordable pass that offers unlimited rail travel on JR East lines (including bullet trains, and some Joyful Trains) in the valid area for 3 consecutive days.

-At ¥10,180, the pass enables you to travel on the Saikyō Line from Tokyo to Kawagoe, and to other popular day-trip destinations from Tokyo such as Karuizawa, Nikko, Izu Peninsula, and more.
-The pass can be used at the automatic ticket gates, and you can also make seat reservations for bullet trains, some limited express trains, and Joyful Trains online for free, up to 1 month in advance, here.
+At ¥15,000, the pass enables you to travel on the Saikyō Line from Tokyo to Kawagoe, and to other popular day-trip destinations from Tokyo such as Karuizawa, Nikko, Izu Peninsula, and more.
+The pass can be used at the automatic ticket gates, and you can also make seat reservations for bullet trains, some limited express trains, and Joyful Trains online for free, up to 1 month in advance, on the JR-EAST Train Reservation.

 Header image credit: JR East / Nazrul Buang, illustAC